Multiscale Modelling of Birth-Death Processes

 Figure~\ref{fig:parameter_heatmap} presents the results across four complementary views of the parameter space.
-The practical heuristic bound holds reliably across the parameter range tested, with margins ranging from $-0.001$ to $0.021$ and z-scores from $-0.10\sigma$ to $3.03\sigma$.
-Of the 36 grid points, only one exhibits a marginally negative margin, but with a z-score of $-0.10\sigma$ this violation is not statistically significant---consistent with sampling noise rather than a true bound failure.
+The practical heuristic bound holds reliably across the parameter range tested, with margins ranging from $0.004$ to $0.016$ and z-scores from $1.3\sigma$ to $8.7\sigma$.
+All 36 grid points exhibit strictly positive margins, and every z-score is at least $1.3\sigma$ above zero, providing strong empirical support for the bound across the tested parameter range.
 While the theoretical bound is deterministic, the empirical gap has sampling uncertainty from finite simulations (Bernoulli trials), making the z-score essential for assessing whether observed margins reflect true bound slack versus measurement noise.

 Notably, the theoretical bound exhibits near-perfect linear growth with increasing prey birth rate $\alpha$ (correlation of $0.9998$, from $\approx 0.020$ at $\alpha=1.0$ to $\approx 0.028$ at $\alpha=1.2$), reflecting increased coupling strength between the exact and hybrid dynamics in more favourable demographic conditions.
 This dependence on $\alpha$ can be understood practically: larger prey birth rates increase the net growth rate $r = \alpha - \beta x_2$ of the prey population, amplifying the rate at which stochastic and deterministic trajectories can diverge before reaching the extinction boundary.
 In contrast, the bound remains nearly invariant to changes in predation rate $\beta$, varying by less than $0.001$ within each $\alpha$ slice.
 The empirical gap shows similar trends but with greater sensitivity to $\beta$, resulting in margin variation across both dimensions.
-The single marginal violation ($-0.001$) occurs at low $\alpha=1.0$ where the bound is tightest and empirical differences approach the theoretical limit, while the loosest margins ($\approx 0.02$) appear at intermediate parameter values where the empirical gap is smallest relative to the bound.
+The tightest margins occur at low $\alpha=1.0$ where the bound approaches the empirical gap most closely, while the loosest margins ($\approx 0.016$) appear at intermediate parameter values where the empirical gap is smallest relative to the bound.